 Gone are the breath of the artist, and the soundstage.

-The ultrasonic cleaners have been around for decades and its use and attributes are well known and while care must also be taken as to the introduction of chemicals in the ultrasonic bath, this cleaning technology is a very valuable tool to use.
+Indeed: ultrasonic cleaners have been around for decades and its use and attributes are well known and while care must also be taken as to the introduction of chemicals in the ultrasonic bath, this cleaning technology is a very valuable tool to use.
 Let alone frequency.
 Anything higher than 35KHz is detrimental to the health of the record.
 Nothing to do with the size of the bubble, rather the speed of the plasma wave as it hits the record.
 To avoid standing waves in the basin to negate cleaning and restoration, do look for a resonance at 70KHz in a 35 KHz sonic.

-But ultrasonic alone is not enough.
-Our concern is two fold: removal of the release agent on a new record; (and the dust particles microwelded) as well as removal of fungus as well as the many layers of previous cleaning system residues: THUS RESTORING THE RECORD.
+But ultrasonic action alone is not enough.
+Our concern is two fold: removal of the release agent on a new record; (and the dust particles micro-welded) as well as removal of fungus as well as the many layers of previous cleaning system residues: THUS RESTORING THE RECORD.